The two year old “Revised E-Privacy Directive (2009/136/EC)”, which has been described as “unenforceable”, will become law from May 25.

 The aim of the law is to strengthen citizens’ digital privacy by preventing cookies, including tracking cookies such as Google Analytics and ad cookies, from being placed on their machines.

-The hugely popular Irish-based website tracking company StatCounter described the importance of cookies in blog post on the directive today, “The internet as we know it could not function without cookies.”
+The hugely popular Irish-based website tracking company StatCounter described the importance of cookies in a blog post on the directive today, “The internet as we know it could not function without cookies.”

 They went on to say “If the Cookie Directive is interpreted literally, it appears that an internet user could be required to give consent each time a cookie is placed on that user’s computer (e.g. via some sort of pop up consent form that asks visitors if they agree to the installation of specific cookies).”